Featured in Vanity Fair Italia:

 SPECIAL GUESTS & EVENTS

 For our first workshop in October 2017, we had the pleasure of a lunch with publicity extraordinaire Lauren Cerand, who was visiting from New York.
-For our second workshop, Tyrant Books hosted a reading at Otherwise Bookshop in Rome where Chelsea Hodson read with all of the workshop participants.
-Our third special guest and/or event will be announced closer to the workshop date.
+For our second and third workshops, Tyrant Books hosted a reading at Otherwise Bookshop in Rome where Chelsea Hodson read with all of the workshop participants.
+Our fourth guest and/or reading will be announced closer to the workshop.